-Eastern Division Medical Student Essay Prize TBC 2020
+Eastern Division Medical Student Essay Prize Autumn 2020

 We’ve set up this prize to raise the profile of the Division and to encourage medical students to pursue further study and professional training in Psychiatry.